wteo/headOrTails/README.md

 # Head Or Tails

-This is just for learing experience.
+This is just for  my learning experience.

 Played around with the basic concept of React.